pc-magas/docker_php_dev/README.md

-XDEBUG_ENABLE | Whether xdebug will be enabled or not | `TRUE` or `FALSE` XDEBUG_DBGP | Whether DBGP protocol will be used | `TRUE` or `FALSE` XDEBUG_ENABLE | Whether Xdebug is enabled or not | `TRUE` or `FALSE` XDEBUG_HOST | Host where Edebug listens to.
+XDEBUG_ENABLE | Whether xdebug will be enabled or not | `TRUE` or `FALSE` XDEBUG_DBGP | Whether DBGP protocol will be used | `TRUE` or `FALSE` XDEBUG_ENABLE | Whether Xdebug is enabled or not | `TRUE` or `FALSE` XDEBUG_HOST | Host where Xdebug listens to.
 If no value provided then it is auto-detected |